Hui people: Cultural practices

+The Hui were also called white-capped Huihui, whereas the Salar were also called black-capped Huihui.
+The Hui followed the Han Chinese practice of burning incense during worship, while the Salar denounced this practice as a heathen ritual.
 The Sunni Gedimu and the Yihewani burned incense during worship.
 This was viewed as Daoist or Buddhist influence.
-The Hui were also known as the "white capped".
-Hui used incense during worship, while the Salar, also known as "black capped" Hui considered this to be a heathen ritual and denounced it.

 In Yunnan province, during the Qing dynasty, tablets that wished the Emperor a long life were placed at mosque entrances.
 No minarets were available and no chanting accompanied the call to prayer.
 The mosques were similar to Buddhist temples, and incense was burned inside.

 Hui enlisted in the military and were praised for their martial skills.

 Circumcision in Islam is known as khitan.
 Islamic scholars agree that it is required (mandatory), or recommended.
 However, circumcision is not universally practiced among the Hui.
 In the regions where it is undertaken, Hui tradition is that the maternal uncle (Jiujiu) play an important role by the circumcision and wedding of his nephew.